hileamlakB/CConnect/README.md

 ## Testing

 Unit testing for the gRPC implementation can be found in `grpc_chatroom/unit_test.py`, where the core functionality of the chatroom are tested.
 To run the unit tests, run the file as you would any Python file, by simply running `python unit_test.py`.
+Ensure that the server is running in another terminal by running `python server.py`.

 Unit testing for the C wire protocol version can be found in [TODO]

+We have a pipeline setup, does the same implementation, except the input comes from a pipe.
+Write a shell script, pipe in the inputs to the client, spawn multiple clients.

 ## Contributing
 If you'd like to contribute to this project, please fork the repository and make a pull request.